House Democrats subpoena oil companies over climate disinformation

 Exxon spokesman Casey Norton wrote by email Tuesday that the company has already provided almost 130,000 pages of documents and has been “cooperating with the committee since their first contact months ago.”

+Matt Letourneau, managing director of communications at the U.S. Chamber of Commerce’s Global Energy Institute, said “we have made every effort to cooperate with the committee and will review this request.”

-In statements Tuesday, representatives from BP, Shell and the API also said they will continue to work with the committee.
+In statements Tuesday, representatives from Chevron BP, Shell and the API also said they will continue to work with the committee.